-The County reports the following fiduciary fund:
+The County reports the following fiduciary funds:

-The Other Post-Employment Benefits Trust Fund is used to accumulate resources for health, dental, and life insurance benefits for retired employees.
-It is used to account for funds to offset the anticipated cost of premium payments for retirees and to any eligible spouse or dependents.
+- The Other Post-Employment Benefits Trust Fund is used to accumulate resources for health, and life insurance benefits for retired employees.
+It is used to account for funds to offset the anticipated cost of premium payments for retirees and to any eligible spouse or dependents. - The Custodial Funds account for fiduciary assets held by the County in a custodial capacity as an agent on behalf of others and are not required to be reported elsewhere on the financial statements.
+Custodial funds include taxes and fees collected on behalf of other governments.